-The PHC RIS website adheres to many web standards and protocols, including the Guidelines for Commonwealth Information Published in Electronic Formats.
-The PHC RIS website is also endorsed by Health On Net (HON), which means the PHC RIS website meets the Eight Principles of the HON Code of Conduct (HON 2003) and reviewed regularly.
-The PHC RIS website displays the HON symbol and more information about the PHC RIS endorsement can be found at http://www.hon.ch/HONcode/Conduct.html?HONConduct564514
+The PHCRIS website adheres to many web standards and protocols, including the Guidelines for Commonwealth Information Published in Electronic Formats.
+The PHCRIS website is endorsed by Health On Net (HON), which means it meets the Eight Principles of the HON Code of Conduct (HON 2003) and is reviewed regularly.
+The HON symbol is displayed on the PHCRIS website and more information about the endorsement can be found at http://www.hon.ch/HONcode/Conduct.html?HONConduct564514

-The content included on the PHC RIS website, including links to external organisations, has been evaluated by PHC RIS staff under the leadership of Prof Ellen McIntyre OAM, PhD, MSc, IBCLC and according to the main criteria of: accuracy, authority, objectivity, currency and coverage.
-PHC RIS also seeks opinions and feedback about content from key stakeholders within relevant targetted fields.
+The content included on the PHCRIS website, including links to external organisations, has been evaluated by PHCRIS staff and according to the main criteria of: accuracy, authority, objectivity, currency and coverage.
+PHCRIS seeks opinions and feedback about content from key stakeholders within relevant targetted fields.